full-path/ridesheet/src/index.md

 ---

 Welcome to RideSheet!
 RideSheet is a simple and affordable tool for operating and reporting on small demand-response transportation services.
-It supports rural, small urban, and urban specialized services that are ready to move away from paper, whiteboards, and ad-hoc spreadsheets and move to systematic and accessible tracking tools.
+It supports rural, small urban, and urban specialized services that are ready to move away from paper, whiteboards, and ad-hoc spreadsheets and toward systematic and accessible tracking tools.

 [Getting started](getting-started.md){ .md-button .md-button--primary }
 [User Guide](user-guide/index.md){ .md-button }